b3-exmo/b3-exmo.github.io/docs/Sources and Links.md

 ### Miracle of Forgiveness
 Is this doctrinal?
 Kind of.
 Maybe.
 Only when it's convenient.
 Yes, it was written and published by a prophet of God and sold for ~~filthy lucre~~ profit, but the church will still try to weasel out of calling this book a source of foundational doctrine.
 You can find an [archived text](https://web.archive.org/web/20080818091955/http://www.lds.org/braille/The%20Miracle%20of%20Forgiveness.txt) intended for accessible braille reading, if you'd like to read it for yourself.

 I remember distinctly as an impressionable teenager confessing to my bishop the awful sin of having hormones (only one step away from being a serial killer!) and being advised to purchase and read this book to guilt me into changing my evil ways.
 My seminary teachers vouched for it.
-It got mentioned in General Conference.
-Cited in Sacrament Meeting talks.
-Used to supplement Sunday School lessons.
+It gets mentioned in General Conference ([1](https://catalog.churchofjesuschrist.org/assets/d6ae9a6a-4164-44f3-ba99-cb9cfca9d32c/0/19?lang=eng), [2](https://www.churchofjesuschrist.org/study/general-conference/2004/10/peace-of-conscience-and-peace-of-mind?lang=eng&id=p11#p11)), cited in Sacrament Meeting talks, and is used to supplement Sunday School lessons.

-Count how many times that title [appears in General Conference](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&query=the+%22miracle+of+forgiveness%22&facet=general-conference&type=web&page=1), in [BYU speeches](https://www.churchofjesuschrist.org/search?facet=byu-speeches&lang=eng&page=1&query=%22miracle+of+forgiveness%22&type=web), in the [Liahona](https://www.churchofjesuschrist.org/search?facet=liahona&lang=eng&page=1&query=%22miracle+of+forgiveness%22&type=web), and then you look me in the eyes and tell me that it's a repudiated source.
+Count how many times that title [appears in General Conference](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&query=the+%22miracle+of+forgiveness%22&facet=general-conference&type=web&page=1), in [BYU speeches](https://www.churchofjesuschrist.org/search?facet=byu-speeches&lang=eng&page=1&query=%22miracle+of+forgiveness%22&type=web), in the [Liahona](https://www.churchofjesuschrist.org/search?facet=liahona&lang=eng&page=1&query=%22miracle+of+forgiveness%22&type=web), and then *you* look me in the eyes and tell me that it's a repudiated source.

 I'd like to add more specific citations and endorsements here, but I will direct you to *Mormonism Research Ministry*'s [A Closer Look at Spencer W. Kimball’s the Miracle of Forgiveness](https://mrm.org/the-miracle-of-forgiveness), which features numerous quotes and endorsements by church leadership.